 - Include your resume, along with links to your website, blog or YouTube channel – whatever is applicable to your particular industry.

 - Add an industry to your profile.
-This increases the chances that you’ll be found.
+This increases the chances you’ll be found.

 - Be an active participant in groups.
-This shows you are community minded, and work well with others.
+This shows you’re community minded and work well with others.
 It also shows you want to do your part to make this world a better place by collaborating with others who share the same vision.

 - Include your educational history and all your academic achievements.

-- Share how versatile you are by highlighting your awesome skills, especially ones that aren’t included on your resume.
+- Share how versatile you are by highlighting your skills and accomplishments, especially ones that aren’t included on your resume.

 - Include recommendations from past employers and colleagues.
-Recommendations are a form of social proof, and lets others know why those you’ve worked with recommend you.
+Recommendations are a form of social proof, and lets others know why those you’ve worked for and with are happy to recommend you.
 This is the same idea as Amazon reviews, and we all know how helpful those are.

 - Consistently share content that is relevant to your industry.
-This shows potential employers that you are knowledgeable, and up on current trends.
+This shows potential employers that you’re knowledgeable and up on current trends.

 - Remember you don’t need to include every single job you’ve ever had.
 Share your most recent work experience that corresponds to your current job search.

 If you’d like to learn more internet marketing tips and tricks, READ MY REVIEW or click the banner below.
 There’s never been a better time to leverage the power of the internet to build a thriving virtual business.

 My #1 recommended resource is the best platform out there for learning how to make money with affiliate marketing.
 And your skill level doesn’t matter – It’s okay to be a complete novice.
 Click here to start investing in your financial future.

 Expand your network, foster relationships, collaborate, and engage with people who share your interests and industry by creating a business page on LinkedIn.
 Make your profile page awesome by following the tips above.